rubyreine/mahjong-night-tiles-zen/README.md

 • and competitive players chasing streaks and leaderboard rankings.

 Features
- • classic Mahjong Solitaire with authentic Chinese-style tiles
+ • classic Mahjong Solitaire with authentic chinese-style tiles
  • AI Coach that suggests smart moves and explains strategy
  • daily Challenges shared by all players worldwide
  • daily streaks and progression system